“Design is not just what it looks like and feels like. Design is how it works.” Late. Steve Jobs, Founder, Apple. Inc.

 The above quote is not just limited to the best color palettes used in web design but also in typography trends.
 But what makes the web design so impeccable and mesmerizing?
 It is the CSS file that styles every web content element, offering a wide range of possibilities for creativity.
 Right from color and fonts to text alignment and multimedia content, CSS codes can format them all.
 But are these codes single variants or more?
-In this blog, you will learn about CSS style sheet types.
+In this blog, you will learn about types of CSS with examples respectively.

 Table Of Content